All Online Workshops

 This workshop takes you through the process of engaging Indigenous communities in the architecture design process.

-Engagement Landscape Architecture from an Indigenous Perspective
+Engaging Landscape Architecture from an Indigenous Perspective

 Place-Based Research for Indigenous Design